chris-renshaw/Query-LDAP/README.md

 ## Outline of script ##########################################

 * Select between User Objects or Computer Objects
-* Choose between specified choices, lists, or eneter a specific OU to search
+* Choose between specified choices, lists, or enter a specific OU to search
 * Results returned to the $LDAP variable to be used outside of script